antrea-io/antrea/docs/multicluster/user-guide.md

 you can change the YAML manifest path to: `https://github.com/antrea-io/antrea/tree/main/multicluster/build/yamls/` when applying or downloading an Antrea YAML manifest.

-Multi-cluster Services require an Antrea Multi-cluster Gateway to be set up in each member cluster, so the multi-cluster Service traffic can be routed across clusters by the Gateways.
+Since Antrea 1.7.0, multi-cluster Services require an Antrea Multi-cluster Gateway to be set up in each member cluster to route Service traffic across clusters, and Service CIDRs (ClusterIP ranges) must not overlap among clusters.
 To support Multi-cluster Gateways, `antrea-agent` must be deployed with the `Multicluster` feature enabled in a member cluster.
 You can set the following configuration parameters in `antrea-agent.conf` of the Antrea deployment manifest to enable the `Multicluster` feature:

 ```yaml
 antrea-agent.conf: |